How to Ensure Your Employees Don’t Fall Victim to a Phishing Attack

-According to Wombat Security’s State of the Phish™ Report, roughly 75% of organizations experienced some type of phishing attack in 2017.
-If you’re hoping to avoid one, there are a number of things you and your team can do to lessen the risk:
+According to Wombat Security’s State of the Phish™ Report, roughly 75% of organizations experienced some phishing attack in 2017.
+If you’re hoping to avoid one, there are several things you and your team can do to lessen the risk:

 Educate your employees

 Perhaps the most important component of a strong cybersecurity strategy is education.
-You need to empower your employees to know how to react when they receive suspicious emails.
-It’s no longer a matter of when but if when it comes to phishing emails.
+It would be best to empower your employees to know how to react when they receive suspicious emails.
+It’s no longer a matter of when but when it comes to phishing emails.
 There are a host of red flags to be aware of:

 - Emails with generic greetings – Phishing emails will often begin with greetings such as “Hello Sir” or “Hello [Bank X] Customer” as opposed to the actual account holder’s name.
 Any emails without any identifiable information that are requesting important customer data should be looked at very carefully.

-- Spoofed links – You should train your employees to always roll over a link in an email with their mouse prior to clicking on it.
-If you see that the web address doesn’t match, or that it doesn’t begin with HTTPS, you should avoid clicking on the link.
+- Spoofed links – You should train your employees to always roll over a link in an email with their mouse before clicking on it.
+If you see that the web address doesn’t match or that it doesn’t begin with HTTPS, you should avoid clicking on the link.
 A website should never ask for sensitive information if it is not properly secured with an HTTPS connection.